Porges/ways-to-play/src/games/my-ladys-hole/my-ladys-hole.md

 As does [Fanny Burney](https://en.wikipedia.org/wiki/Frances_Burney)  in her journal entry referring to 29th March, 1770 (although she later self-censored the name of the game).[@FannyBurney 121]

-In 1784, it was already being referred to as “old-fashioned”,[@ObservationsOnSomeOldFashionedGames]{%fn%}This is a later adaptation of the piece in @ALetterFromALady/@ALetterFromMrsMidnight.{%endfn%} but also appears that year in a humorous tract.[@APublicansReason]
+In 1784, it was already being referred to as “old-fashioned”,[@ObservationsOnSomeOldFashionedGames][^fn0] but also appears that year in a humorous tract.[@APublicansReason]

+[^fn0]: This is a later adaptation of the piece in @ALetterFromALady/@ALetterFromMrsMidnight.

 ## Identification